Locate a grave MUSEUM OF THE FALLEN

 Knickerbocker Trust Company

-New York's third-largest trust backed a failed scheme to corner copper, and the run on its doors one October morning in 1907 brought down the American banking system.
+New York's third-largest trust backed a failed scheme to corner United Copper, and the run on its doors one October morning set off the Panic of 1907 that brought down the American banking system.

 1884 CE died 1907 CE · 23 years